kapouer/matchdom/README.md

 ## types and formats

-Types can be used by filters typings, or by "as:" and "is:" filters.
+Types can be used by filters parameters, or by "as:" and "is:" filters.

 Formats are not types - they are only used by "as:" filter.